pdesrochers01/MachineLearningPlan/README.md

 1. Validate the size and type of data (time series, sample, geographical, etc.).
 1. Sample a test set and store it aside (to validate the model).

-# Explore the Data
+# Data analysis (explore the data)
 *Note: SME are required to get insights for these steps.*
 1. Create a subset copy of the data for exploration.
 1. Create a Jupyter notebook to keep a record of your data exploration.
-1. Study each attribute and its characteristics:
+1. Study each attribute and its characteristics: name, type, % of missing values, noisiness and type of noise, usefulness for the task, type of distribution (Gaussian, uniform, logarithmic, etc.)
-  - Name
-  - Type (categorical, in/float, bounded/unbounded, text, structured, etc.)
-  - % of missing values
-  - Noisiness and type of noise (stochastic, outliers, rounding errors, etc.)
-  - Usefulness for the task
-  - Type of distribution (Gaussian, uniform, logarithmic, etc.)
-1. For supervised learning tasks, identify the target attribute(s).
+1. For supervised learning tasks, identify the target attributes.
 1. Analyze correlations between attributes.
 1. Analyze how to solve the problem manually (if possible).
 1. Identify extra data that would be useful.
 1. Document what we have learned.

-# Prepare the Data
+# Data transformation and validation (prepare the data)
 *Notes: We should always work on copies of the data (keep the original dataset intact) and write functions for all data transformations*
 1. Data cleaning:
     - Fix or remove outliers.